trealla-prolog/trealla-OLDv1/README.md

 	time scryer-prolog -g test5,halt samples/sieve.pl
 	etc

+Note tpl is running slower than reported here, as new features added.
+These effects will be reviewed to see where improvements can be made.

+Note swipl also has the -O option which can give improved times.

+Note gprolog can also be compiled using 'gplc samples/sieve.pl' to achieve a significant speedup.

 Times for gprolog & scryer were done using the unix *time* command and thus include setup time, whereas the others were done with the predicate *time(Goal)*.